shrinivasiitg/A-Demo-WebApp-for-User-Data-Collection/README.md

 ```

 This was sufficient for me (with Ubuntu OS).
 Kindly find/follow the standard ```JAVA``` setup process for your OS.

+---

+# v3 #

+### Adding the diagrams in a bit ###

+## Tech-Features ##

+### This completes the Basic Requirements of the Task ###

+1. Increased Fields for User Input
+   1. Use can provide more input than provided at SignUp
+2. Added ability for users to update
+3. Added security that every update request requires proof by providing credentials

+## Potential for v4 ##

+1. Add caching to DB layer
+2. Add session management
+3. Increase password sanitation and validation check
+4. Store password securely and sensitively.
+   1. Maybe just store hash (with salting) and not actual passwords in DB
+5. Add more test cases.
 # v2 #

 1. New home/landing page that looks like